-Here, Kahn tells TON co-founder Siri Carpenter the story behind her story:
+Here, Kahn tells TON co-founder Siri Carpenter the story behind her story.
+(This interview has been edited for length and clarity.)

 What brought you to this subject?